 The leaves may be considered as the most important life-giving part of the plant body.
-The carbohydrate that is produced in the leaves sustains all animal life, including that of man.
+The carbohydrate that is produced in the leaves in the process of photosynthesis sustains animal life, both directly and indirectly.
 This organic compound contains the energy which the plant obtains from the sun, the same energy that powers animal and human life.
 Likewise, the oxygen that plant leaves give off is essential to the continuing existence of animals and other aerobic organisms.

 An important feature of leaves is the presence of stomata or stomates (sing. stoma).
 Each stoma consists of a tiny pore surrounded by two specialized, sausage-shaped epidermal cells called guard cells.
 These tiny pores open and close to regulate the passage of gases and water to and from the leaves.
 Stomata are located mostly on the undersides of leaves, but they are also present on the epidermis of other plant organs such as the stems, flowers and fruit.

 Leaves occur in various types according to size, shape, color, texture, form and other characters.

 1. Photosynthesis.
 The process of producing food, known as photosynthesis, mainly occurs in the leaves of most angiosperms.
 This process essentially involves the absorption of light mainly by the chlorophyll pigments and the absorption of carbon dioxide via the stomatal pores in the leaves.
 As a result of the cleavage of the water molecule during photosynthesis, oxygen is generated and released to the atmosphere.